21 Clever “Other” Uses For Tomato Cages

-Most people familiar with growing tomato plants know about tomato cages.
-They come in different looks and styles and are usually made from wire.
+Most people familiar with growing tomato plants are aware of tomato cages.
+They come in various styles and are typically made of wire.

 Plant Stand – Turn the cage upside down and bend the reinforcing wires to hold a pot or bowl.
 Get some ideas here…